 Check in lines can be long, so if you are staying in the condos, cabins or villas bypass the first check in area you drive up to and follow the parking lot around to the Wild West Lobby entrance.
 Most people stop at the New Frontier Lobby at the front of hotel so the lines there are longer.
 Either way you are getting back in your car after check in to park so it really doesn’t matter that it’s further away especially if it saves you time.

-3. Find Resort Deals
+3. Wisconsin Dells Deals

 Check Groupon for rate deals or other promotional sites like Travel Zoo.
 We found a great deal on Groupon that included the unlimited passes for the indoor activities.
 This made a big difference in the price of our trip.
+Type into google Wilderness Resort Wisconsin Dells groupon to see if it’s available.

 4. Room Location in The Wilderness Hotel